JTomkiewicz/EMISY/README.md

-# Microprocessor Systems
+# Description

-## Description:

-Course presents efficient methods of microprocessor systems design and debugging.
-Introduction to the subject tells about 3-bus architecture, main blocks (CPU, ROM, RAM, IO) and interrupts.
-The main part is about mothods of microprocessor systems design illustrated with standard solutions (interfacing of common microprocessor systems components).
+We learned about efficient methods of microprocessor systems design and debugging.
+Topics such as 3-bus architecture, main blocks and interrupts.

-## Laboratory 1
+The main part is about methods of microprocessor systems design illustrated with standard solutions.

+# Laboratories

-Turning on proper LED segments in LED display.
+- Lab #1 - Turning on proper LED segments in LED display

-## Laboratory 2

-Timer() configuration.

-## Laboratory 3
+- Lab #2 - Timer() configuration

-Timer() and LED displays - multiplexing animations.
+- Lab #3 - Timer() and LED displays